Moving and Relocation Expenses

-- The employee accepts employment in a locality other than the one in which he or she resides.
+- The employee accepts employment in a locality other than the one in which they reside.

 - The employee moves from a remote area to another area at the end of the employment contract.

-- The employee returns to the establishment from which he or she was transferred, after the employment ends.
+- The employee returns to the establishment from which they were transferred, after the employment ends.

 - The employee begins a new job in one of your other establishments.

 If none of the above situations applies, the employee receives a taxable benefit, in which case you have to include the value the benefit in boxes A, G, I and L of the employee's RL-1 slip (see courtesy translation RL-1-T).